2016 Hyundai Ioniq — Carivo review Representative photo — may show another model year

 About the 2016 Hyundai Ioniq

-The 2016 Hyundai Ioniq is a hybrid that earns a Carivo score of 7.7/10 — rated Recommended.
+With an overall Carivo score of 7.7/10, the 2016 Hyundai Ioniq earns a Recommended rating among the hybrids we've scored.
 Its strongest dimension is Value at 8.5/10, while Performance at 6.3/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

 Performance at 6.3/10 is a genuine liability and a score that should factor heavily into any buying decision.
 The powertrain and chassis dynamics trail class rivals by a meaningful margin — don't overlook it.
 Technology comes in at 7.7/10 — functional and modern, with wireless connectivity and core ADAS features, though some competitors pack more standard tech at this price point.